-On Saturday, the season 1 finale of Weediquette airs on MTV at 9:00 PM.
-In advance of season 2 premiering on MTV on June 15, Weediquette host Krishna Andavolu talked to us about what to expect in the new season's premiere episode—which focuses on pot-smoking parents' battles with Child Protective Services—and the coming season.
+Tonight, the season premiere of Weediquette airs on VICELAND at 10 PM.
+(Watch a trailer above.)
+In advance of the new season, Weediquette host Krishna Andavolu talked to us about what to expect in tonight's episode—which focuses on pot-smoking parents' battles with Child Protective Services—and the coming season.
 Read an edited and condensed version of his thoughts below.

 We're continuing to chronicle marijuana's move from counterculture into the mainstream, a process that's happened very quickly and with a great amount of excitement.
 At the same time, though, a lot of people are being left behind.